 Generally, the four major types of recovery support services include: (1) peer mentoring or coaching, (2) recovery resource connecting, (3) facilitating and leading recovery groups, and (4) building community.

-Here is a list of the peer recovery services currently being offered the Warren Coalition:
+Here is a list of the peer recovery services currently being offered by Warren Coalition:

 - assist the peer in setting and achieving recovery goals